 Browse our frequently asked questions below.

-Please review the handbook and The Faculty Resolution on the Allocation of Scarce Instructional Resources for detailed information on how the lottery works.
+Please review the handbook on our Resources page and The Faculty Resolution on the Allocation of Scarce Instructional Resources for detailed information on how the lottery works.

 Students cannot pre-register for externships or clinics.
 If you were accepted into an externship or clinic, Registration Services will register you prior to the start of Pre-Registration.